eublockmove/ICX-AutoStaker/README.md

 ```
 shell:startup
 ```
 Copy the run.bat into this directory and you're all set!
-Every time you log in to your Windows, ICX AutoStaker is going to check if there is more than 1 ICX to claim.
-If there is, then it will automatically claim, stake and vote.
+Every time you log in to your Windows, ICX AutoStaker will check if there is more than 1 ICX to claim.
+If there is, it will automatically claim, stake and vote.

 ### Run ICX AutoStaker as a Scheduled Task (Windows 10)
 Download batch script calling ICX AutoStaker from Linux Subsystem: